 And what about long-term developmental effects?
 Some research suggests that children today are functioning at cognitive levels three years younger than same-age peers did thirty years ago, and there appears to be growing numbers of psychiatric and neurodevelopmental disorders in children.
 In my practice, I’m seeing that children who are kept relatively screen-free, even in the face of significant learning and mental health issues, eventually outperform brighter children who’ve been exposed to excessive (or even “typical” amounts) of screen-time, most likely because the lack of unnatural stimulation in the screen-free kids leads to superior brain integration.

 For more on how a structured electronic fast can help with mood, focus, and social skills, visit www.drdunckley.com/videogames/.
+You can also read excerpts from my new book on this topic: Reset Your Child's Brain: A Four Week Plan to End Meltdowns, Raise Grades and Boost Social Skills by Reversing the Effects of Electronics Screen-Time.

 [*] Adult patients benefit from strict electronic fasts as well, but needless to say it’s difficult for them to agree to be —and then actually be—compliant.